 When you’re having a string of bad luck, the urge to just pack up and get away from it all can be strong.
 You tend to think that maybe if the location changes that other things might turn in your favor.
 That’s what led me to Aruba.

 My friends and I had experienced such a run of misfortune that I found myself asking aloud if we were cursed.
 What started as a joke had turned into a somewhat serious question.

 And so I asked a woman I had met at a hangout for old school journalists about my luck because, as she told me, she was psychic.

-She advised me to take a bath with the mentioned ingredients and to close my eyes.
-I burned a candle for good measure.
+She advised me to take a bath with a handful of ingredients and to close my eyes.
 She told me that if we were actually cursed, as the water drained out I would feel lighter.
-I only felt foolish and chilled.
-Apparently it was just life, and when it rains sometimes it really does pour.

-The three of us, along with our friend, Dylan, started planning our trip, dubbed our Squadcation.
-With hurricane season in full swing, our goal of sitting on a beach with each other and a drink in hand ended on Aruba.
+Myself and four friends started planning our trip, dubbed our Squadcation, in the Caribbean.
+With hurricane season in full swing, our goal of sitting on a beach with each other and a drink in hand landed on one of the most beautiful places in the world, Aruba.